Updated: Mar 9

-On the Launch exhibition we are showing the work Alta Botha, Diane Victor, Gordon Froud, Jan van der Merwe, Lucas Thobejane, Lothar Böttcher, Mary-Jane Morris, Pascual Tarazona, Rosa Snyman-Wessels and Thabo Pitso.
+On the Launch exhibition we are showing the work of Alta Botha, Diane Victor, Gordon Froud, Jan van der Merwe, Lucas Thobejane, Lothar Böttcher, Mary-Jane Morris, Pascual Tarazona, Rosa Snyman-Wessels and Thabo Pitso.
 Many of the works are engaged with vision and planning, sometimes turning out to be warped, inaccurate, faulty or disastrous as depicted in the work of Diane Victor (with the sinking of the Titanic as a core image in her work), Lothar Böttcher and Jan van der Merwe.
-Such concern with disaster surely can be connected to the experience of the calamities of the corona pandemic.
+Surely such concern with disaster can be connected to the experience of the calamities of the corona pandemic.

 Rosa Snyman-Wessels engages with the impact of the covid pandemic in terms of how it has complicated and ruptured our very existence.
 In a way we have all become soldiers and heroes in our struggle with the virus, a human condition that has inspired Lucas Thobejane to create three tribute works.
 One of these is his Tribute to Jackson Hlongwane (2021), a woodcarving sculptor that exerted a major spiritual and conceptual influence on artists around him in rural Limpopo from the the 1980s onwards, and especially by becoming a national and international figure in the art world.
-Hlongwane's work carried messages of hope and reconciliation and Thobejane presents him as a kind of angelic figure with his raised hands in the shape of wings and a frog on his head, a creature worshipped by some Xitsonga groups.
+Hlongwane's work carried messages of hope and reconciliation and Thobejane presents him as a kind of angelic figure with raised hands in the shape of wings and a frog on his head, a creature worshipped by some Xitsonga groups.
 Norval Foundation is currently hosting a tribute exhibition to Hlongwane entitled Alt and Omega: Jackson Hlungwani.

 Lucas Thobejane, Tribute to Jackson Hlongwane, 2021.
 Stinkwood, 1800 x 702 x 200mm.

-In his work on exhibition Thabo Pitso presents issues of doubt and questioning, reflected in titles such as Who told you and Reading between the lines.
+In his work on exhibition, Thabo Pitso presents issues of doubt and questioning reflected in titles such as Who told you and Reading between the lines.
 In his artist statement he says: "My work seeks to engage on issues of self purpose, who am I in this concrete jungle.
 Survival tactics requires one to read between the lines and adapt.
 The lines on my face reveal the paths I have travelled, experienced both good and bad hospitality.
 What is my role in this society??
 What will happen today?
 Where will I go now?
 How will I feel then?".
 Although already produced in 2018, these questions are even more relevant in our current time of crisis.